VajdaGergely/OSCP_notes/random_things/arch_linux.md

   * UEFI systems typically need an EFI system partition.
 * BIOS + GPT
   * BIOS systems that are partitioned with GPT require a BIOS boot partition if GRUB is used as the bootloader.
-## Boot partition needed (maybe the EFI and the boot partition are the same partitions we are talking about)
+## Boot partition needed (probably the EFI and the boot partition are the same partitions we are talking about)
 * A separate physical (in the main partition table of the disk, not under LVM, software RAID or in a file system subvolume etc.) /boot partition is needed unless your boot loader is capable of accessing the /boot directory that resides in /.
 # Update
 * ez alapjan csinaljuk